xiez/SICP-exercises/readme.md

           "Insufficient funds"))))
 ```

-The benefit of introducing assignments is that we can structure systems in a more modular fashion than if all states had to be manipulated explicitly, by passing additional parameters.
+The benefit of introducing assignments is that we can structure systems in a more modular fashion than if all states had to be manipulated explicitly by passing additional parameters.

 The cost of introducing an assignment is that our programming language can no longer be interpreted in terms of the substitution model.